When you are working in customer service, no matter which industry, customers should be your friends.

 I focused on skill development

 At the end of my training, I was given a month to improve my performance before I could move on to probation.
 I was sad and disappointed with myself.
-When I saw my fellow colleagues moving to becoming probationers, I knew that I had to get out of my comfort zone and get to where my batch mates were.
+When I saw my colleagues moving to become probationers, I knew that I had to get out of my comfort zone and get to where my batch mates were.

 I was determined to succeed and spent extra time working on improving my skills.
 I cut my lunch break to 15 minutes.
 I came into work an hour early.

 It took me three months to come up to the skill levels of my team-mates and format PowerPoint decks to the point that were customer ready.

 I recall a particular day April 6, 2012, when James, deputy manager had presented a challenge to me.
 He asked me to work on a project of 60 slides in one day.
 It would typically take me eight hours or more to work on 60 slides.

 It is a credit to Suresh’s coaching that I was able to complete the project in six hours!